 Who Gets Into More Car Accidents?

-105.7 million women have driver’s licenses, and 104.3 million men have them, according to the University of Michigan’s Transportation Research Institute.
+According to the University of Michigan’s Transportation Research Institute, 105.7 million women have driver’s licenses, and 104.3 million men have them.

 Although females have more driver’s licenses, licensed male drivers travel more miles than women.

-According to Kelley Blue Book, women drive significantly fewer miles than men, who drive about 6,000 more miles per year.
-Women drive 10,412 miles per year, while males drive about 16,550 miles per year.
+According to Kelley Blue Book, women drive significantly fewer miles than men, driving about 6,000 more miles yearly.
+Women drive 10,412 miles per year, while males drive about 16,550.

 Men Tend to Have More Car Accidents